websight-io/docs/docs/guides/authoring/howlite/cards-list/index.md

 # Cards List & Card Item

 ## Usage
 The Cards List component can be used to arrange multiple card components on a page.
 If you have 20 cards, you may want to display them in a grid with 4 items or 5 items per row or as a slider with 4 or 5 cards per slide.
-A Cards List component makes it easy to quickly switch between diferent layouts.
+A Cards List component makes it easy to quickly switch between different layouts.

 Cards may contain an image, text and a CTA.